<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Some beneficial uses of labels include placing names, titles, and certifications on hard hats.
 Labels with names and titles can help identify workers in emergencies, while certifications can help identify when workers are authorized to be in specific areas.
 In all cases, labels should be used strategically, to convey information when needed.
 Labels should not be used for purely decorative purposes.

-How can Duralabel Help with Head Protection?
+How Can DuraLabel Help with Head Protection?

-While we don't offer OSHA-approved hard hats, Duralabel offers a wide variety of hard hat warning signs, hard hat area message tape, and even reflective stick-ons for hard hats to promote safety and visibility.
+While we don't offer OSHA-approved hard hats, DuraLabel offers a wide variety of hard hat warning signs, hard hat area message tape, and even reflective stick-ons for hard hats to promote safety and visibility.
 Just as it is important to wear a hard hat for safety, it's also important that your employees know where to wear their hard hats.
 A hard hat is only useful when it's being worn in the appropriate areas, after all.
 With Duralabel hard hat signs, tape, reflective stick-ons, and other products, you can adhere to OSHA guidelines and keep your employees safe.